 Thank you for your interest in becoming an Arkansas Scholarship Lottery (ASL) retailer.
-The Arkansas Scholarship Lottery has contributed more than $781 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
+The Arkansas Scholarship Lottery has contributed more than $1.2 billion toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
 To apply, contact ASL Sales at 501-683-1884 or Retailer Licensing at 501-978-3950 for an application and instructions.

 Arkansas Scholarship Lottery Retailer applicants will have to complete an ASL Retailer Application, ASL Landlord Approval Form, ASL Record Check Form, ASL Fingerprint Verification Form, Electronic Funds Transfer (EFT) Form and an Additional Location Application Form if applicable.

 HAVE MORE QUESTIONS?

 - Lottery Retailers are required by Arkansas law to post an appropriate bond as determined by the Lottery.
 The ASL’s Self-Bond program requires all Lottery Retailers to pay a $50 fee annually for each Retailer location.

 - Based upon a Retailer’s or Responsible Party’s prior payment history with the ASL, the ASL Director may not permit a Retailer or Responsible Party to participate in the ASL Self-Bond program and may require that Retailer or Responsible Party to obtain a surety bond through an insurance company or deposit and maintain with the ASL securities that are interest bearing or accruing.